 The Queen sat (yes she often sat on her throne) and pondered the strength of her spells.
 The best of the evilness she could muster and the accurate aim she could achieve.
 All useless if she couldn’t strike down that lovely Robyn.
 Even her name annoyed the Queen.
 The precious, cute, sweet and other suitably annoying descriptions for what was really a screwed up old witch whore in disguise.
 No-one knew of Robyn’s true nature, well none but the Queen and Robyn herself.
 Robyn often wondered about when she would be found out by others.
 She had a plan and hoped she’d remain in disguise until it was over.

 The capital folk would not appreciate the outcome, but generations of Gnomes hiding in plain sight sure would.
 They’d forged yet another secret.
-Well hidden from the so called normal “real people”.
+Well hidden from the so-called normal “real people”.
 All of this play and counter play was being held on the edge of the wilderness and deep within the capitol.
-The name for the center of populated space in this country was called Rossville.
+The name for the centre of populated space in this country was called Rossville.
 It was a complete den of evil, downtrodden slaves, well worn out paths to nowhere and absolutely no prize when one reached the end of a path.
 Death, in fact, was the outcome.
 Those lucky enough to receive Robyn’s flowers enjoyed a slightly different kind of death.
 It was death by ecstasy, a slippery slope of brain juices overloading the sense of the poor souls enjoying the colourful delivery method.
 Each new flower added to the flow of brain juices and resulting death.
 Smiling, happy ignorant buggers, blissed out of their sweet minds, oblivious to their fate.

 Robyn sat (yes she also sat a lot) at her window-side high back chair.
 She watched the sprinkling midday rain tumble out of the sky.
 It was barely discernible but a strained ear could hear it tap on the outdoor furniture which was proudly placed in Robyn’s backyard.
 The birds were singing and screaming while they enjoyed the rain as well.
 Robyn loved eating these birds but catching them was troublesome.
 The little devils could avoid her lovely charms and her gorgeous traps, but every once in a while she’d be given one by a local woodland man.
 He was a handsome man with bumps in the right places and an attitude that suited Robyn.
 If she hadn’t been an old witch whore in disguise she may have taken their strictly beneficial relationship further.
 Bumps indeed.